Jumping Through Hoops: Barriers to Gender-Affirming Care

 "With metoidioplasty, obese individuals might find the penis that's constructed may be obscured by fatty tissue in the pubic region, which might prevent them from using a public urinal," he explained.

-However, it's undeniably heartbreaking to wait years for vital surgeries only to find out during a presurgery consultation that your BMI is too high.
+However, it's undeniably heartbreaking to wait years for surgery only to find out during a pre-surgery consultation that your BMI is too high.
 This can be a devastating final hurdle for heavier trans patients already doubly vulnerable to medical bias, given the prevalence of medical fatphobia.

 "BMI is garbage and it's not an indicator of health whatsoever.
 It certainly shouldn't be used to gatekeep surgeries," LoSchiavo said.
 "What ends up happening is that plastic surgeons who haven't done many confirmation surgeries see a gap in the market to fill, so they'll operate on people with larger BMIs but not actually know what they're doing.
 There are definitely predatory surgeons out there who could take advantage of this."

 Gender confirmation surgeries are regularly described as "elective," the implication being that they're a choice.
-This isn't true.
-Research routinely proves that these procedures can be lifesaving, yet endless obstacles remain.
+But research routinely proves that these procedures can be lifesaving, yet endless obstacles remain.

-No system can change overnight: Trans communities across the United States are grappling constantly with deep-rooted histories of racism, ableism, transphobia and more within the healthcare system.
+No system can change overnight.
+Trans communities across the U.S. are grappling constantly with deep-rooted histories of racism, ableism, transphobia and more within the healthcare system.
 From outright discrimination to harmful stereotypes, there's a complex web of bias to unravel before even mustering the courage to make the first appointment.